Torajabu/Standard-ML-Algorithms---Python/README.md

 - **K-Means Clustering:** An algorithm used for partitioning data into k clusters.

 ## Repository Structure
-The repository includes the following files:
+The repository includes the following files and folders:
 - apriori algorithm1st
 - k means clustering results
 - linear regression dataset and output